Tonykutta/antonio.david.raiolo/content/post/phasefield-model/index.md

 Governing squations \label{Kinetics}
 -------------------

-The formulation of the kinetic equations are derived according to Wang et. al. \cite{Wang2006}
-The conservation law for the mass field $c$ requires:
+The formulation of the kinetic equations are derived according to Wang et. al.[^7] The conservation law for the mass field $c$ requires:
 \begin{equation}
 \frac{\partial c}{\partial t}= - \nabla \cdot (c \vec{v})